dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-#### test the final combined resurrection_gatekeeper registry file for  the appropriate registry tags and fields:
+#### Test the final combined resurrection_gatekeeper registry file for  the appropriate registry tags and fields: